 Humans have been using stones to sharpen blades for thousands of years.
 Back in the day it wouldn’t be uncommon for anyone and everyone to know how to use a stone to sharpen their knife.
 But those days are long gone.

 While there truly is no better way to get the perfect edge back on your knife than with a sharpening stone it is a method that requires a great deal of practice to do correctly.
 Here’s a great video showing the proper technique.

 As you can see it requires a decent amount of skill.
 And even then it can take a while, especially with blades that are damage.
 For this reason we typically recommend going with one the products listed above.

 When considering various sharpeners take into consideration their flexibility.
 Some units are capable of sharpening tools and scissors.
 Some are capable of sharpening serrated blades, while others are not.

 These factors may not be the most important in making your decision, but don’t shortchange yourself with what you buy.

 How Do I Rank Products?

 My primary method of ranking products is based upon customer reviews.
 Amazon.com is a great source for information on all sorts of products.
-It’s how I was able to find the sharpener I currently use.
+It’s how I was able to find the electric knife sharpener I currently use.